daxcay/ComfyUI-DataSet/README.md

 ## DataSet_ConceptManager

-  The `DataSet_ConceptManager` node is designed to add/remove tags within caption files, and it will allow you to place these tags at designated positions within the caption
+  The `DataSet_ConceptManager` node is designed to add/remove tokens within caption files, and it will allow you to place these tokens at designated positions within the caption

 ![Screenshot 2024-07-05 195624](https://github.com/daxcay/ComfyUI-DataSet/assets/164315771/de1c1dd8-b688-435c-96cd-3368b4f13162)

   #### Inputs
   - **TextFileContents**(`STRING`, required): the contents of the text file(s) to be processed.
-  - **Mode**(`STRING`, required): the mode of operation: `'add'` to add tags or `'remove'` to remove tags.
+  - **Mode**(`STRING`, required): the mode of operation: `'add'` to add tokens or `'remove'` to remove tokens.
   - **Concepts**(`STRING`, required): the concepts to add or remove, formatted as text + position (e.g., `"tag1 0, tag2 2"` for adding, `"tag1, tag2"` for removing).

   #### Outputs